 WE HAVE (as at March 2023) WE WILL (as at March 2023) PROGRESS (since March 2023) 4A A change programme is under way which will make the organisation more transparent, open and inclusive.
 We have made strides in developing a more open culture, centred on our values of volunteerism, caring, courtesy, professionalism, commitment, transparency and accountability.
-SJAI's remaining military and hierarchical structures will be abolished on a phased basis over the next 12-18 months (note: new structure is in place from July 2023, with remaining military and hierarchical structures phased out by December 2023).
+SJAI's remaining military and hierarchical structures will be abolished on a phased basis over the next 12-18 months (note : new structure is in place from July 2023, with remaining military and hierarchical structures phased out by December 2023).
 We will ensure that our change programme continues to promote inclusivity by all our volunteers.
 We will revisit our values and ensure that they are being lived out day-in, day-out.
 The change programme remains ongoing within the organisation largely driven by the volunteers themselves.
-Changing the management and oversight culture and ethos at SJAI is our priority and is mission critical to the sustainability of the organisation over time.
+Changing the management and oversight culture and ethos at SJAI continues to be our priority and is mission-critical to the sustainability of the organisation over time, and the volunteer leadership of SJAI remains fully committed to the journey required.
 48 New skills-based terms of reference have been devised for all posts in SJAI which prioritise skills and knowledge brought to the organisation.
 Terms of office apply to all appointments to allow regular changes of role, and of those who hold leadership positions.
 We will apply a maximum term of office of five years to all appointments, renewable only by deliberate decision.
 We will ensure that once a member completes a term of office, the volunteer vacates their position in the management structure in favour of continuing to volunteer at ground level.
 We will ensure that accountability is transparent, consistent with a volunteers' entitlement to confidentiality on sensitive matters.
 Robust accountability frameworks that apply equally to all members of the organisation will be developed.
-These commitments are in place and now largely complete within the organisation.
+These commitments are in place.
 A more modern accountability system is now in place which is based on an open, transparent system where each member will have an input into the programme for change.
-The hierarchical rank-based, chain-of-command system is replaced with Regional and Divisional teams working closely together and in collaboration with each other.
-Feedback, progression is monitored and reported via a score card, which will be available to the Board .
+The hierarchical rank-based, chain-of-command, system has been replaced with Regional and Divisional teams working closely together and in collaboration with each other.
+Feedback, progression will be monitored and reported via a score card, which will be available to the Board.
 Role Profiles for each role in SJAI now have terms of reference against which performance is assessed.